brauliotegui/SPICED/README.md

 <img src="https://github.com/brauliotegui/SPICED/blob/master/Week_06/public_dashboard-example2.png" width="691" height="232">
   </p>

-## Week 07| Project Data Pipeline: Docker, MongoDB, and ETL
+## Week 07| Data Pipeline: Docker, MongoDB, and ETL

 * The goal of this project was to build a Dockerized Data Pipeline that analyzes the sentiment of tweets.
 The challenges of this project was to get a Docker Pipeline running that would collect tweets with Tweepy API, process it to include a sentiment analysis of the tweets and then send those tweets to a Slack channel via a Slackbot.
 For that, a skeleton pipeline was built, tweets were collected and stored in a MongoDB, a python code was implemented to create a ETL task running sentiment analysis, and at last a Slackbot was programmed to send the analyzed tweets from a Postgres database to a slack channel periodically.